-Broad lawns, broken by granolithic walks entirely around the building and by driveways, surround the building.
+The building is surrounded by broad lawns, broken by granolithic walls entirely around the building and by driveways.
 At the east and west sides of the building are driveways and walks leading from the street to all points of entrance to the building.
 The main approach to Fairhaven High School is a broad walk of granolithic at the center of the lot's edge.
 The walk, which leads to a broad platform, is curbed on both sides.
 On either side of the platform are high posts, upon which lanterns are placed.
 From the platform are walks branching to the girls' entrance on one side and to the boys' entrance on the other.